 What is the Scholarship

-The Paul Pholeros Scholarship (“Scholarship”) has been developed in the spirit of Paul Pholeros and his lifelong commitment to improving people’s living environments and investing in the professional growth of young and emerging architects.
+It has been developed in the spirit of Paul’s lifelong commitment to improving people’s living environments and investing in the professional growth of young and emerging professionals https://www.ppfoundation.com.au/about/paul-pholeros/

-The Scholarship is announced in February each year, with calls for submissions by eligible applicants.
-Allowing time for submission, interviews and final selections, the study period starts some time in May-June of each year.
-The due date for 2024 Applications is Friday 15 March Midnight AEDT (Australian Eastern Daylight Saving Time).
+The Scholarship is announced on 8 February each year.
+Allowing time for submission, interviews and final selections, the study period Commences some time in May-June of that year.

 Study Topics

-The area of study is defined by applicants and may include topics such as social housing, sustainable resources, urban planning, responses to impacts of climate change, rural development, Indigenous housing and/or addressing population growth.
+The area of study is defined by each applicant and may include topics such as social housing, sustainable resources, urban and environmental planning, responses to impacts of climate change, rural development, Indigenous housing and/or addressing population growth.

-Some areas of interest addressed in previous applications were:
+Some areas of interest addressed in previous applications:

-Impact of climate change, Social housing issues, Arid zone considerations, Adaptation of the six-pack typology to modern circumstances, Post-disaster shelter relief in regional and remote communities, Addressing housing shortages in remote areas, and Improving architectural education with consideration of social justice and humanitarian design.
+Using recycled and recyclable materials for building – video, Typological study of Shade Structures for Northern Australia, Social housing issues, Arid zone considerations, Adaptation of the six-pack typology to modern circumstances, Short term and long term considerations for areas affected by serious flood events, Addressing housing shortages in remote areas, and Improving architectural education with consideration of social justice and humanitarian design.

 Who Can Apply